Section 21 possession process

 If there is a possession hearing

 A possession claim is usually heard by a district judge.
-A district judge should be addressed as Sir or Madam.
+A district judge should be addressed as Judge.

 The hearing usually takes less than 10 minutes.
 If the case will take longer because the facts or law are disputed, the judge will usually adjourn the case and list it for a longer hearing or a trial.